Andreiul27/DVD-Rental-Duration-Prediction/README.md

 ## Goals / Questions I explored
 - Can we accurately predict DVD rental duration from customer and movie data?
 - Which features are most relevant for predicting rental length?
-- Which regression model performs best — Linear Regression or Random Forest?
+- Which regression model performs best: Linear Regression or Random Forest?

 ## Tools & Libraries
 Python, pandas, NumPy, scikit-learn (Lasso, LinearRegression,